alan-turing-institute/climate-informatics-2024-ae/README.md

 <!-- Give clear guidance on how people should cite your material.
 This should include the doi for the repository and any supporting papers. -->
 The AE process is developed following [Association for Computing Machinery artefact Review and Badging Version 1.1](https://www.acm.org/publications/policies/artefact-review-and-badging-current).

-This repo and README follows the best practice for community participation of The Turing Way
+This repo and README follows the best practice for community participation of **The Turing Way**:

 The Turing Way Community.
 (2022).
 The Turing Way: A handbook for reproducible, ethical and collaborative research (1.0.2).
 Zenodo. https://doi.org/10.5281/zenodo.7625728